Calming Bedtime Stories for Kids to Help Them Relax and Sleep

 Voice and pacing

 A low, steady voice that slows a little with each sentence cues the nervous system toward rest.
-He or she reading the story should imagine speaking through a straw — in other words, slightly compressed and breezy — to encourage slower breathing.
+Think “speaking through a straw”: gentle, unhurried, and soft enough to invite slower breathing.

 Use of pauses and silence